hwacha/bagh/rules.md

 # BAGH: **B**oost, **A**ttack, **G**uard, **H**eal
 BAGH is a simple turn-based combat game for two players.
 The objective is to defeat your opponent by lowering their HP to 0.
 If both players lose all their HP in a single turn, the game ends in a draw.

+A BAGH match win is given to the first player to win 3 BAGH games.

 Both players privately choose an action each round: **Boost**, **Attack**, **Guard**, or **Heal**.
 Actions are then revealed and performed simultaneously.
 ## Actions
 ### Boost